-Effective January 2009, electronics manufacturers began offering a new program called E-Cycle Washington that allows residents to recycle their computers, monitors, laptops and TVs for FREE.
-Residents can drop off these items at authorized E-Cycle Washington collection sites.
-Visit www.ecyclewashington.org external link to locate a collection site.
+Residents can recycle their computers, monitors, laptops and TVs for FREE at authorized E-Cycle Washington collection sites.
+Visit www.ecyclewashington.org external link to find a collection site near you.
 Many of the Take it Back Network members are participating in E-Cycle Washington and will accept computers, monitors, laptops and TVs for free.
 They will also continue to accept electronic products not included in the E-Cycle Washington program for a fee - such as printers, mice, keyboards, fax machines, scanners, batteries, etc.

 logo designates authorized E-Cycle Washington collectors.

 Be sure to read the vendor descriptions and call first to verify that they will accept your equipment.
 Some vendors accept items by appointment only.

 Most Take it Back organizations charge a fee to cover the cost of labor to take apart the equipment and to transport the materials to a processing facility.
 Read the detailed description of their services and the fees by clicking on the name of the vendor.
 The fees change frequently so call first to verify the cost of the recycling service.